joblesskid-2510/jogi-baba-sacred-soles/README.md

-# ॐ Jogi Baba — Sacred Soles
+# Jogi Baba — Sacred Soles
 **"Where the Sacred Meets the Street"**

 A high-concept, luxury e-commerce landing page for a performance footwear brand.
 This project explores the intersection of ancient Indian sacred geometry and modern athletic technology.